kitten/fluorine/docs/introduction/concepts.md

 > into a semantic helper method which sends the action to the
 > dispatcher." - Flux Documentation

-As described in the section before, action creators are just pure functions returning a new action object.
+As described in the section before, action creators are pure functions that return a new action object.
+Here's the matching action creator for the action above.
-For the action above it thus might look like this:

 ```js
 function updateTodo(id, text) {